 The planetarium will be part of a series of educational activities and events centered around the August 21, 2017 total solar eclipse, the path of which crosses Nebraska.
 The Edgerton Center is working with Hall County Convention and Visitors Bureau, Aurora Area Chamber and Development Corporation, NASA Nebraska Space Grant and other organizations to promote viewing this extremely rare event from central and eastern Nebraska.

 “Interest in the eclipse will be incredibly high, and we want to make sure people are ready for it,” Glomski says.
 “The portable planetarium will definitely help us do that.”

-The planetarium made its public debut during its Preclipse event held August 21 of this year (exactly one year before the eclipse).
-Visitors were invited to see the planetarium, view the Sun with special telescopes (if weather permits) and participate in other Sun-related activities.
+The planetarium made its public debut during its Preclipse event held August 21, 2016 (exactly one year before the eclipse).
+Visitors were invited to see the planetarium, view the Sun with special telescopes and participate in other Sun-related activities.

 - 30 minute interactive tour of the night sky with Dan Glomski, longtime astronomer in new portable planetarium.

 - Great way to educate students about upcoming total solar eclipse taking place on August 21st, 2017.

 - $350 for half day, up to 4 thirty minute shows done every 45 minutes.

 - $600 for full day, up to 8 thirty minute shows.